DBNubs/homepage-swap/README.md

 types available for swapping.
 It will unpublish the current homepage, publish the new homepage and set it as the default front page.

+Module currently under active development and is a MVP current client will be released to Drupal.org upon second revision of the backend interface.

 REQUIREMENTS
 ------------